CADisbo Supported

 California IOLTA Note

 California has one of the most prescriptive IOLTA frameworks in the country.
-The State Bar requires a specific reconciliation format and running balances on all ledgers.
-The CTAP (Client Trust Account Protection Program) conducts random audits.
+The State Bar requires a specific reconciliation format and a running balance on every ledger — and CTAP (the Client Trust Account Protection Program) runs random audits to enforce it.

 Common IOLTA Violations in California